HeyAero/library_django_exercise/README.md

 - [x] Make and run migrations
 - [x] Add your models to your admin dashboard and create some records in the GUI
 - [x] Update your views to take data from the database instead of the dummy data list

+### Tasks(3):
+- [] Create register, login and logout routes
+- [] Use the UserCreationForm to complete your templates
+- [] Register some new users via your registration form
+- [] Make the book show route only available to logged in users
+- [] Add a new field of 'borrower' to the Book model as a
+- [] Foreign Key to User
+- [] In your admin dashboard, assign some books a borrower
+- [] Update your book show template to show if it is available to loan or not